Nek5000/NekDoc/source/tutorials/multi_rans.rst

   $ cd inletMesh
   $ exo2nek

-The output from ``exo2nek`` is shown below, where the expected user input is highlighted
+The output from ``exo2nek`` is shown below, where the expected user input is highlighted below and the inputs are explained as:

+ * We are converting the file ``inlet.exo``, where the ``.exo`` file extension is implied.
+ * This case does not use a conjugate heat transfer model, so there are 0 solid ``.exo`` files.
+ * This case is not periodic, so there are 0 periodic boundary surface pairs.
+ * The produced file will be named ``inlet.re2``, where the ``.re2`` file extension is again implied.

 .. literalinclude:: multi_rans/exo2nek.output
    :language: none
    :emphasize-lines: 2,4,28,59,61

 Following the above steps will generate the file ``inlet.re2`` in the current directory.
-For the inlet nozzle component, the following IDs are assigned:
+For the inlet nozzle component, the following boundary IDs are assigned:

  * 2 --> Nozzle inlet
  * 3 --> Interfacing surface (nozzle outlet/bundle inlet)
  * 4 --> Walls

+These are generated from the sideset numbers assigned when generating the original mesh.
+As a basic sanity check, ``exo2nek`` prints out any sideset IDs it finds.

 ..
 Note::
   The ``sideSet ID`` for all mesh boundaries must be specified in the ``.exo`` file using the third-party meshing software of the user's choice.